solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 more comprehensive comparison table, please consult the article [Choose the right MySQL Server option in Azure].

+> **Note:** This guide will be focused on Flexible Server and will not
+> explore Single Server.

 #### Flexible Server

 Flexible Server is also a PaaS service fully managed by the Azure platform, but it exposes more control to the user than Single Server.

-Learn how you can develop applications faster with Azure Database for MySQL Flexible Server.
+##### Flexible Server video introduction

+Watch [this video by Data Exposed] to learn more about Flexible Server's advantages.

-Cost management is one of the major advantages of Flexible Server: it supports a *burstable* tier, which is based on the B-series Azure VM tier and is optimized for workloads that do not continually use the CPU.
+Cost management is one of the advantages of Flexible Server: it supports a *burstable* tier, which is based on the B-series Azure VM tier and is optimized for workloads that do not continually use the CPU.
 [Flexible Server instances can also be paused].
 The image below shows how Flexible Server works for a non-high availability arrangement.

 > *Locally-redundant storage* replicates data within a single
 > [availability zone]. *Availability zones* are present within a single